About this listing

 The House of Chanel, a lovingly restored 1928 french, historical 2 bedroom apartment.
-Filled with antiques.
 It's like stepping back to Buenos Aries Golden Age.
 Located in the Recoleta neighborhood, one of the very best areas in Buenos Aires.
+Wifi, cable tv.
+Elevator.

 House of Chanel